 Early 2010’s, following the financial crisis and multiple tax scandals, such as the Panama papers and LuxLeaks, the BEPS initiative was launched by the OECD and the G20.
 The BEPS initiative is a set of international recommendations meant to prevent Base Erosion and Profit Shifting (international tax avoidance).

 As part of the BEPS initiative, Transfer Pricing (TP) rules were put on the agenda worldwide as a means to avoid tax evasion.
 The first detailed and comprehensive TP rules were designed in the 1990’s.
 The US published regulations in 1994 and the OECD published guidelines in 1995.

 Saudi Arabia is member of the G20 and was expected to adopt a comprehensive set of rules to tackle tax avoidance through transfer pricing rules.
-Recently, it published draft By-Laws on Transfer Pricing.
-This draft remains available for public comments till 9 January 2019.
+Recently, it published these By-Laws on Transfer Pricing (GAZT Board Resolution No. [6-1-19] 25/5/1440H (31/12/2018 G).

 KSA’s Income Tax Law had already implemented general anti-TP avoidance measures and approved the arm’s length principle, similar to other GCC Member States.
 However, these new By-Laws are going a lot further in terms of defining the applicable transfer pricing principles and documentary requirements.
 The new obligations trigger important compliance obligations and require extensive preparation.

 A transfer price is the price agreed between entities of a same group for their internal transactions (‘controlled transactions’).
 Transfer pricing legislation targets the relocation of profit within the Group: one entity located in a tax haven invoices its supplies (services or goods) at an artificially high price to another entity located in a high tax jurisdiction, successfully decreasing its taxable base.